Haivision/srt/docs/API/API-socket-options.md

 Maximum Segment Size.
 This value represents the maximum size of a UDP packet sent by the system.
 Therefore the value of `SRTO_MSS` must not exceed the values of `SRTO_UDP_SNDBUF` or `SRTO_UDP_RCVBUF`.
-It is used for buffer allocation and rate calculation using packet counter assuming fully filled packets.
+It is used for buffer allocation and rate calculation using a packet counter that assumes fully filled packets.

 This value is a sum of:

-* IP header (20 bytes for IPv4 or 32 bytes for IPv6)
+* IP header (20 bytes for IPv4, or 32 bytes for IPv6)
 * UDP header (8 bytes)
 * SRT header (16 bytes)
 * remaining space (as the maximum payload size available for a packet)

-For the default 1500 the "remaining space" part is effectively 1456 for IPv4 and 1444 for IPv6.
+For the default 1500 the "remaining space" is effectively 1456 for IPv4 and 1444 for IPv6.

 Note that the IP version used here is not the domain of the underlying UDP